Cixi, Zhejiang: Transportation

-Cixi has an effective public transportation system.

 Highway connections are provided to all major cities, typical travel times are 1.5 hours or less by car, including access to the four major airports, Ningbo Lishe International Airport, Hangzhou Xiaoshan International Airport, Shanghai Hongqiao Airport, and Shanghai Pudong International Airport.
 Shanghai and Ningbo are also the closest sea ports.

 Economy

-Cixi is an important manufacturing city in northern Zhejiang province.
 The Hangzhou Bay New District is located in the city.

 Population

 Cixi is accelerating the construction of a mid-scale modern city, covering a total land area of 1361 km2 with a population of 1.83 million as of the 2020 census, including 1.04 million registered permanent residents and one million temporary residents.
 Fifteen towns and five subdistricts are under the jurisdiction of Cixi City and there are 325 administrative villages including committees and communities.

 Culture

 The city houses many Yue Kiln Sites, which are widely regarded as one of the origin of Chinese porcelain.

-Cixi has the tradition of advocating culture and emphasizing education, with several thousand years of historical relics and profound cultural background which cultivated three regional cultures, i.e. “celadon, reclamation and immigration”.
-Shanglin Lake celadon has been sold overseas as a “Maritime Silk Road” to the world, historical tideland reclamation area has become one of the areas with the most abundant land reserve resources in Zhejiang Province, and the immigration culture has several years of history.
+Cixi has the tradition of advocating culture and emphasizing education, with several thousand years of historical relics and profound cultural background which cultivated three regional cultures, i.e. "celadon, reclamation and immigration".
+Shanglin Lake celadon has been sold overseas as a "Maritime Silk Road" to the world, historical tideland reclamation area has become one of the areas with the most abundant land reserve resources in Zhejiang Province, and the immigration culture has several years of history.

 Cixi was listed as the "demonstration base for community digital learning in the national city and countryside" by the Ministry of Education in 2010 and 2011.